Being a Highly Sensitive Person (HSP) can be amazing!

 We all have a sense of what we need to heal.
 My job is to help you find that place inside of you that intuitively knows what you need.
 Then I help guide you on your path, give you feedback, and gently re-direct you.

-Especially as women, we tend to think that other people “know better” than we do, and often we allow ourselves to be bullied and pushed.
+Often we tend to think that other people “know better” than we do, and often we allow ourselves to be bullied and pushed.
 You should have a great connection with your therapist!
 Your therapist cannot read your mind or know “what’s good for you.”
-If the only thing you get from being on this webpage is this, then I’m ok-You have to feel that your therapist “gets” you, and respects you and your process.
+If the only thing you get from being on this webpage is this, then I’m ok – You have to feel that your therapist “gets” you, and respects you and your process.

 My therapeutic approach is gentle, compassionate, and very accepting; however, this doesn’t mean that I will just sit and nod during your sessions.
 I actively participate, and I will be honest with you, and I will encourage you to push and challenge yourself.
 For you to get the most out of therapy, you need to be willing to be uncomfortable and look at what’s not working.
 We will work together on doing this in manageable bite-size pieces, so you don’t feel like it’s too much!